shiimizu/ayase/README.md

 The frontend is using 4chan template that were shamelessly taken from 4chan.

+**Pagination** works like yuki.la
+* It's keyset pagination for now
+* The first page starts with the most recent, you have to click `Previous` to go back earlier as in the first page there is no `Next`
+* Study yuki.la pagination if you want to understand more

 **Getting started:**
 1. Edit your postgres database connection settings in `ayase/config.py`
 2. Serve your media and setup `nginx` for it